Behind the smoke and mirrors: demystifying misdirection

 For the overt, at least three different misdirective actions on your part:

-2. The riffle of the deck (and also raise it up in the air with a flair as you do it)
+2. the riffle of the deck (and raise it up in the air with a flair as you do it)

-For the covert, it’s just, “Cut the deck into two piles.”
-And it’s efficiently done.
+For the covert, it’s just to “cut the deck into two piles,” and it’s efficiently done.

-Of all the magical techniques, misdirection remains the most powerful.
-It takes valuable insights, cognitive mechanisms, a broad range of careful measures to rip out behavioral underpinnings, thought, and still more thought.
-And after the attentional mechanisms of misdirection has been conceived, the certain misdirection principles involve manipulating audience's attention must be tested before audiences to determine effectiveness.
-But once a good misdirecting device has been evolved, the misdirection psychology is yours for all time, and it will be as effective ten years hence as it is when first created.
-You begin to see how this tool is so effective for the conjuror.
-It allows miracles.
+Of all the magical techniques, misdirection remains the most powerful. it takes valuable insights, cognitive mechanisms, and a broad range of careful measures to rip out behavioral underpinnings, thought, and still more thought.
+After the attentional mechanisms of misdirection have been conceived, certain misdirection principles involve manipulating the audience’s attention and must be tested before audiences to determine effectiveness.
+However, once a good misdirecting device has evolved, the misdirection psychology is yours for all time, and it will be as effective ten years hence as it was when first created. you begin to see how this tool is so effective for the conjuror. it allows miracles.

-The very best conjurers, the ones who are esteemed by the general public, are the ones who have constructed their presentation so that, at the moment when the secret sleight is made, some logical stimuli will be presented which will interest and divert the spectator's attention.
-They have been willing to devote the sometimes exasperating thought to the problem of misdirection, knowing the rewards are great.
+The best conjurers, the ones who are esteemed by the general public, are the ones who have constructed their presentation so that, at the moment when the secret sleight is made, some logical stimuli will be presented, which will interest and divert the spectator’s attention. they have been willing to devote the sometimes exasperating thought to the problem of misdirection, knowing the rewards are great.

-On the other hand, many a card conjurer in artificial mask, especially in presenting intimate deck of card feats as in magic literature such as the Books of Wonder by Tommy Wonder, trusts to luck his misdirection magic will be good.
-He never performs the same feat in the same manner twice in succession.
-He relies upon an ''opportune moment'' to provide the misdirection which he needs to tickle the neural mechanisms.
-And more often than not, this moment does not materialize.
+On the other hand, many card conjurers use artificial masks, especially in presenting intimate decks of card feats, as in magic literature such as the Books of Wonder by Tommy Wonder, trusting luck and his misdirection magic will be good. he never performs the same feat in the same manner twice in succession. he relies upon an ”opportune moment” to provide the misdirection that he needs to tickle the neural mechanisms. more often than not, this moment does not materialize.

 Cardini may secure perfect misdirection by allowing his monocle to drop from his eye, concentrating audience interest upon the monocle and its replacement as the suave deceiver quietly secures billiard balls, cards, or cigarettes with the other hand.
 But few of us can wear monocles, and none of us can duplicate Cardini’s superbly characterized ensured man about town.

-Strive to create misdirection which will be individually your own; a product of your own thought, no one can use it as effectively as you.
+Strive to create misdirection that is individually your own, a product of your own thought.
+No one can use it as effectively as you.

-The principles of misdirection set down here have been proven psychologically sound by generations of conjurers.
+Generations of conjurers have proven the principles of misdirection set down here psychologically sound.
 With an experiential comprehension of the nature of misdirection and how it may be used, the magician can build into his own presentation this vital factor, which makes possible so many surprising feats.

-Yet if he will take each feat in his repertoire, search out its weak spot and invent misdirection to cover this weakness, he will be enabled to present the magic trick successfully on all occasions and the trouble and time spent in inventing the misdirection will have more than repaid him.
+Yet if he will take each feat in his repertoire, search out its weak spot, and invent misdirection to cover this weakness, he will be able to present the magic trick successfully on all occasions, and the trouble and time spent in inventing the misdirection will have more than repaid him.